leokarsikas/image-recognition/README.md

 # Image recognition of birthmarks to detect skin Cancer.
 Based on HAM10000 dataset
 Project for the course in AI (ID1214) focusing on image recognition on birthmarks to detect skin cancer.
+The repository contains a demo, program to train a model, and already trained models.
+The dataset given in the instructions below are to an altered version of the original HAM10000 dataset, which is more balanced.

 ## Instructions